Exploring Visa for Business in Thailand

 1. Non-Immigrant Visa Category “B” (Business Visa):

-• This is the most common type of visa for business professionals looking to work or invest in Thailand.
-It is suitable for those who are employed by or own a part of a Thai company.
-The Non-Immigrant B visa allows for an initial stay of three months, which can be extended up to one year and is renewable annually.
+• The Non-Immigrant B visa is the most common choice for business professionals looking to work or invest in Thailand.
+It is ideal for those employed by or owning part of a Thai company.
+This visa allows an initial stay of three months, which can be extended up to one year and renewed annually

 2. Non-Immigrant Visa Category “IB” (Investment and Business Visa):